 A lack of context: If your organization has a massive digital footprint and lacks the right tools to gain visibility into your critical assets, you may need to filter through massive amounts of data to identify the most severe or potentially severe security events.
 This drawn-out process and lack of overall security context makes it increasingly difficult for organizations to prioritize remediation efforts effectively.

-The need for a security framework: Oftentimes, disparate systems and teams lack a common language through which to discuss KPIs, vulnerabilities, and issues.
+The need for a security framework: Oftentimes, disparate systems and teams lack a common language through which to discuss cyber security KPIs, vulnerabilities, and issues.
 This makes it hard to work towards an organization-wide understanding of security performance and cyber risk.
-As security ratings are a data-driven, objective, and dynamic measure of security performance, thousands of organizations around the world use this KPI to manage cyber risk where transparency may have historically been lacking.
+As security ratings are a data-driven, objective, and dynamic measure of security performance, thousands of organizations around the world use this KPI to manage cyber security risk where transparency may have historically been lacking.

 Gain more visibility into your digital assets